– Orders for more than one person cannot be combined within the same purchase.

-– The sole purpose of your retainer is to retain/hold your teeth in place.
+– The sole purpose of a retainer is to retain/hold your teeth in place.

 – If you do not wear your retainer for a long period of time your teeth may drift and your retainer may no longer fit.